brevzin/cpp_proposals/2996_reflection/reflection.md

 - a variable, static data member, or structured binding
 - a function or member function
 - a non-static data member
-- a template or member template
+- a primary template or primary member template
 - an enumerator

 For all other operands, the expression is ill-formed.
 In a SFINAE context, a failure to substitute the operand of a reflection operator construct causes that construct to not evaluate to constant.